nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_11_Debut-game_create_Collisions.md

  - -  #### The loop will still complete the current frame before it checks the running variable in the next frame.

+#### This means the meteors might disappear (since you’re handling the collision), but the game won’t actually stop until the loop starts a new frame.

 <br>